Watermarking Graph Neural Networks via Explanations for Ownership Protection: Methodology

 \textbf{Watermark Length $M$:} For $\numsub$ binarized explanations, our estimated lower bound of baseline MI is:

 where $\zlb$ is the $z$-score for target significance, $\alb$ --- in practice, $\alb$ equals $\atgt$ ($1e-5$).

-We expect that at most, our watermark needs to add $(\MItgt-\MIlb)$ net MI.
-However, if some indices in the binarized explanations already match naturally, the watermark may not net additional matches.
-We therefore pad watermark length to ensure it contributes a sufficient number of new MI.
+We expect that our watermark must add $(\MItgt-\MIlb)$ net MI at most.
+However, natural matching between some indices in the binarized explanations may reduce the watermark's net contribution.
+We therefore pad watermark length.
 Padding is based on the probability of a natural match.
 In the worst case, where $\MItgt$ indices naturally match, the probability of a watermarked index producing a new match is $(F-\MItgt)/F$.
 Consequently, we pad the required $M$ by the inverse, $F/(F-\MItgt)$:

-Using watermark length $M$ should yield enough net MI to reach the total, $\MItgt$, that the owner will need to demonstrate ownership.
-Notice that, under the assumption that we set $\alb$ equal to $\atgt$, Equation (\ref{m_star}) is ultimately a function of three variables: $\atgt$, $F$, and $\numsub$.
+Watermark length $M$ should yield enough net MI to reach the total, $\MItgt$, that the owner needs to demonstrate ownership.
+Note that under the assumption that we set $\alb$ equal to $\atgt$, Equation (\ref{m_star}) is ultimately a function of three variables: $\atgt$, $F$, and $\numsub$.